 Return on Net Worth Definition

-Return on Networth is a ratio developed from the perspective of the investor and not the company.
+Return on Net Worth is a ratio developed from the perspective of the investor and not the company.
 By looking at this, the investor sees if the entire net profit was passed on to him, how much return would he be getting.
 It explains the efficiency of the shareholders’ capital to generate profit.

 Return on Net Worth Formula

-Return on Net Worth (RONW) is a measure of profitability of a company expressed in percentage.
-It is calculated by dividing the net income of the firm in question by shareholders’ equity.
+Return on Net Worth (RONW) is a measure of the profitability of a company expressed in percentage.
+We calculate it by dividing the net income of the firm in question by shareholders’ equity.
 The net income used is for the past 12 months.
-It can be represented mathematically as follows:
+Mathematically, it represents as follows:

 RONW = Net Income / Shareholders’ Equity

 RONW = 100,000 / 500,000 = 0.2 or 20%

 The net income should be of the past year and the equity should be as of the end of the period for which we are calculating return on net worth.
 Also, the equity should be adjusted for stock splits and should not include preferred shares.